tungol/bplistlib/Format documentation.md

 Single Byte String
 ------------------

 The byte length is the object length, and any value is valid.
-I'm not sure of the encoding.
-Ascii is safe to assume since all possible encodings are identical to ascii over that range.
-Outside of the ascii range, maybe (single bytes of) utf-8? latin-1?
-MacRoman?
-Best to stick to ascii, and use double byte strings outside of that.
+Encoding is ASCII.

 Double Byte String